 Application

-Applicants should send a CV with the name/s and contact details (email address and phone number) of two referees (including at least one previous research supervisor), and a short (max one-page) statement outlining your relevant research experience and reasons for interest in the project.
+Interested applicants should send a CV, and a short (max one-page) statement outlining your relevant research experience and reasons for interest in the project.
 Please format as a single document (pdf or word doc) and EMAIL along with a copy of your academic transcript.
+We will then discuss your eligibility and the process for applying for a university funded scholarship through the University of Wollongong.

 Additional Opportunities

-In addition to the above scholarship to be awarded by Dr Silla and A/Prof Byrne, we are also seeking interest from students to apply for university funded scholarships to commence projects developing amphibian assisted reproductive technologies, investigating the evolution of gamete morphology and investigating the evolution of mating systems in Australian frogs.
-If you are interested in applying for a PhD in one of these research areas please contact us no later than September 1, 2022 to discuss the application process.
+In addition to the above project we are also seeking interest from postgraduate students to conduct projects developing amphibian assisted reproductive technologies, investigating the evolution of gamete morphology and investigating the evolution of mating systems in Australian frogs.
+If you are interested in applying for a university funded postgraduate scholarship in one of these research areas please contact us to discuss the application process.